JetBrains-Research/snakecharm/README.md

 Features available in `*.smk` and `Snakefile` files:
 * Python code syntax highlighting in `*.smk` and `Snakefile` files
 * Snakemake specific syntax highligting
+* Limited resolve and code completion for python code

 # Installation